iusztinpaul/energy-forecasting/README.md

 **TODO:** This setup is used for development.
 Check out what I have to do for production.

 #### Install Python Package
 **TODO:** Move the installation to poetry.
-Do I need it as this code is ran directly in Airflow?
+Do I need it as this code is running directly in Airflow?
 ```shell
 pip install "apache-airflow[celery]==2.5.2" --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.5.2/constraints-3.7.txt"
 ```